Ambassador programme

 John Coleman, co-author, Scrum Guide Expansion PackWhat counts in your favour

-- Good standing in a knowledge-work community — AI, robotics, Lean, organisation design, leadership, first principles, empirical process control, complexity, systems thinking, product management, the SGEP, psychology, people and change
+- Good standing in a knowledge-work community — AI, robotics, Lean, organisation design, leadership, first principles, empirical process control, complexity, systems thinking, technical excellence, flow, product management, the SGEP, psychology, people and change

 - Original content creator